10110111/geeqie/README.md

 *   Viewing raster and vector images, in the following formats:
 3FR, ANI, APM, ARW, BMP, CR2, CRW, CUR, DNG, ERF, GIF, ICNS, ICO, JPE/JPEG/JPG, JPS, KDC, MEF, MPO, MOS, MRW, NEF, ORF, PEF, PTX, PBM/PGM/PNM/PPM, PNG, QIF/QTIF (QuickTime Image Format), RAF, RAW, RW2, SR2, SRF, SVG/SVGZ, TGA/TARGA, TIF/TIFF, WMF, XBM, XPM.
 Animated GIFs are supported.

+* Preview and thumbnails of video clips can be displayed.
+Clips can be run via a defined external program.

 * Images can be displayed singly in normal or fullscreen mode; static or slideshow mode; in sets of two or four per page for comparison; or as thumbnails of various sizes.
 Synchronised zoom when multi images are displayed.

 * Pan(orama) view displays image thumbnails in calendar, grid, folder and other layouts.